VBS-analytics/Temple_project/docs/deployment/ubuntu-docker.md

 - The default admin (phone `9999999999`, password `adminpass`) is auto-seeded; change it immediately inside the Django admin.

 ## 4. Verification
-1. Browse to `http://172.21.12.77` from another machine on the LAN.
+1. Browse to `http://<your-hostname>` (or whichever domain you assigned to the Ubuntu host) from another machine on the LAN.
-2. Confirm the landing page renders and the browser network tab shows calls to `/api/...` succeeding (HTTP 200).
+2. Confirm the landing page renders and the calls to `/api/...` succeed (HTTP 200).
-3. Hit `http://172.21.12.77/admin/` and ensure you can sign in with the seeded admin, then change the password and create real accounts.
+3. Hit `http://<your-hostname>/admin/` and ensure you can sign in with the seeded admin, then change the password and create real accounts.

 ## 5. Managing the service
 - **Stop / start:** `docker compose -f docker-compose.prod.yml down` / `up -d`